MicrosoftDocs/visualstudio-docs/docs/python/code-editing.md

 - [Code snippets](#code-snippets)
 - [Navigating your code](#navigating-your-code)

+For general documentation on editing code in Visual Studio, see [Writing Code in the Code and Text Editor](../ide/writing-code-in-the-code-and-text-editor.md).
 Also see [Outlining in Visual Studio](../ide/outlining.md), which helps you stay focused on particular sections of your code.
 PTVS supports using the Visual Studio Object Browser (**View > Other Windows > Object Browser** or Ctrl+W,J) for inspecting classes defined in each module and the functions defined in those classes.

 ## IntelliSense